Imran Khan: Domestic initiatives

-In June 2020, Khan attended the signing ceremony for the $2.5 billion Kohala Hydropower Project (1,124 MW).
-In July 2020, Khan announced the establishment of 15 national parks under the Protected Areas Initiative.
-In December 2020, Khan announced at the Climate Ambition Summit that Pakistan would scrap two coal projects (2,600 MW) and set a target of 60% renewable energy by 2030.
+Khan launched the Plant for Pakistan programme, and announced the establishment of 15 national parks under the Protected Areas Initiative.
+During the Climate Ambition Summit in 2020 he said that Pakistan would scrap two coal projects (2,600 MW) and set a target of 60% renewable energy by 2030.
+He attended the signing ceremony for the $2.5 billion Kohala Hydropower Project (1,124 MW).